Black History Month

 Black History Month Poster

-Every February, we honour Black History Month by reflecting on the past and present contributions made and the challenges faced by Black people in Canada.
+Every February, we honour Black History Month by reflecting on the past and present contributions and challenges faced by Black people in Canada.
+This month is a time for all Canadians to educate ourselves on the history of Black enslavement and discrimination in our country, and how anti-Black racism is still deeply entrenched in Canadian institutions.

 Further Reading and Additional Resources